-On the basis of these experiences, the study of the $\gamma(m){11n}$ configurations seems to be very reasonable.
+Based on these experiences, the study of the $\gamma(m){11n}$ configurations seems to be very reasonable.

-To understand these arrays it is very important to see that they used to produce very sharp anomalies as can be expected on the basis of Figure 2 and as it was verified in both numerical investigations and field measurements (Szalai et al, 2004).
+To understand these arrays, it is very important to see that they used to produce very sharp anomalies as can be expected based on Fig. 2 and as it was verified in both numerical investigations and field measurements (Szalai et al. 2004).
 It means that their anomalies are very sensitive to the horizontal resistivity changes.
-Aside from one-dimensional investigations, where the resistivity values supposed to change only in vertical direction this is one of the most important factors of the imaging.
+Aside from 1D investigations, where the resistivity values supposed to change only in vertical direction, this is one of the most important factors of the imaging.

-Unfortunately the commercial inversion softwares are not able to maintain such sharp anomalies therefore the information which is contained in the measured data cannot be obtained.
-This is why in this paper mostly inhomogenities with small impact on the surface potential distribution are studied.
-In this way the gradient of the signal will be not as large and therefore more easily followed by the inversion.
-The other reason to investigate such inhomogeneities is that the traditional arrays produce acceptable results for large impact inhomogeneities therefore for such problems the application of other configurations is not required.
-In the future first a coarse image could be obtained by a traditional configuration which could later serve as a priori model for $\gamma(m){11n}$ configurations to refine the inverted images.
+Unfortunately, the commercial inversion software tools are not able to maintain such sharp anomalies; therefore, the information that is contained in the measured data cannot be obtained.
+This is why, in this paper, mostly inhomogeneity with a small impact on the surface potential distribution is studied.
+In this way, the gradient of the signal will be not as large and, therefore, will be more easily followed by the inversion.
+The other reason to investigate such inhomogeneity is that the traditional arrays produce acceptable results for largeimpact inhomogeneity; therefore, for such problems, the application of other configurations is not required.
+In the future, a coarse image could be first obtained by a traditional configuration that could later serve as a priori model for $\gamma(m){11n}$ configurations to refine the inverted images.

-171 NUMERICAL INVESTIGATIONS
+NUMERICAL INVESTIGATIONS

-172 The investigated configurations
+The investigated configurations

-173 The results obtained by the γ{11n} (Fig. 1) and their mirrored version, the γm{11n} configurations 174 were compared in the paper with the results of traditionally used configurations like the dipole-175 dipole (Dp-Dp), pole-dipole (P-Dp), Wenner- α and the optimised Stummer ones (Fig. 3).
+The results obtained by the γ{11n} (Fig. 1) and their mirrored version, i.e., the γm{11n} configurations, were compared in the paper with the results of traditionally used configurations such as the dipole-dipole (Dp-Dp), pole-dipole (P-Dp), Wenner- α , and the optimized Stummer ones (Fig. 3).

-In the investigation configurations with 60 electrodes were used with 1m electrode spacing excluding the Stummer configuration.
-Because the Stummer configuration is available only for 30 electrodes (Stummer et al 2004) 2m electrode distance was used to get the same configuration length as for the other configurations.
-The number of its data points is even in this case greater than that of any $\gamma(m){11n}$ configurations excluding only the γm{112} one (see Figs. 3 and 4).
-It has also to be noted that in spite of the same change the Stummer configuration proved to be the best traditional configuration in the investigations by Szalai et al (2013).
-It is also possible that the imaging quality of the Stummer configuration could be further improved by using the same electrode distance as for the other configurations, but it would lead to significant increase of the data number.
-Besides this the imaging quality of the $\gamma(m){11n}$ configurations could most likely be improved by combining them.
+In the investigation, configurations with 60 electrodes were used, with 1-m electrode spacing excluding the Stummer configuration.
+Because the Stummer configuration is available only for 30 electrodes (Stummer et al. 2004), an electrode distance of 2 m was used to get the same configuration length as for the other configurations.
+The number of its data points is even in this case greater than that of any $\gamma(m){11n}$ configurations, excluding only the γm{112} one (see Figs. 3 and 4).
+It has also to be noted that, in spite of the same change, the Stummer configuration proved to be the best traditional configuration in the investigations by Szalai et al. (2013).
+It is also possible that the imaging quality of the Stummer configuration could be further improved by using the same electrode distance as for the other configurations, but it would lead to a significant increase in the data number.
+Moreover, the imaging quality of the $\gamma(m){11n}$ configurations could most likely be improved by combining them.

-The Dp-Dp configuration was used because it proved to be the best traditional configuration in the investigations by Szalai et al. (2013a).
-The P-Dp was applied because it is a three-electrode array like the MAN array and the γ{11n} arrays themselves are getting closer and closer to be threeelectrode arrays with the increasing number of n.
-Wenner- α configuration was chosen because it is one of the most popular and best known configurations, while the Stummer configuration (Stummer et al. 2004) should have to be the best conventional configuration because it was constructed using an optimisation process.
-Comparing the γ{110} and γ{m110} results with the results of these configurations one can get therefore an oversight about the abilities of them.
+The Dp-Dp configuration was used because it is the best traditional configuration in the investigations, as proved by Szalai et al. (2013a).
+The P-Dp was applied because it is a three-electrode array similar to the MAN array, and the γ{11n} arrays themselves are getting closer and closer to be three-electrode arrays with the increasing number of n.
+Wenner- α configuration was chosen because it is one of the most popular and best known configurations, whereas the Stummer configuration (Stummer et al. 2004) should have to be the best conventional configuration because it was constructed using an optimization process.
+By comparing the γ{11n} and γ{m11n} results with the results of these configurations, one can therefore obtain an oversight about their abilities.